GangminLi/GangminLi.github.io/_posts/2023-02-05-My-Experienment-with-GTP3-from-OpenAI.md

 ![GPT3](/assets/posts/openai/Screenshot 7.png "GPT3 Answer")

 ## Summary
-I have no doubt that GPT3 cvan definitly write code.
+I have no doubt that GPT3 can definitly write code.
 My concern is that if I give this task to student, the studetn can simple opy and paste my question to GPT3 and get answer!

 For details of GPT3, see [OpenAI](https://openai.com/api/)